alexjurkiewicz/sydgig/README.md

 Installation
 ------------

 This repository is intended to be used with a Python virtualenv.
 This is a Python install in a single directory, which means no need to pollute your system with the real requirements.
 You just need virtualenv installed system wide.
-If you can't run 'virtualenv', you need to install it:
+If you can't run `virtualenv`, you need to install it:

 1. `cd sydgig`
 2. `virtualenv venv`